Online Bachelor of Arts in Business – Corporate Accounting

 What can I do with a corporate accounting degree concentration?

-By completing this program, you can target your career toward corporate finance, including analyst and leadership roles.
-Graduates take on positions related to accounting in analysis, management and more.
+After completing this program, you’ll have the opportunity to target your career towards a variety of roles within accounting, including corporate roles.
+Graduates commonly pursue roles related to accounting in analysis, research, management and more.
 Specific career examples include, but are not limited to:

 Accountant/Auditor